ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 .. _ansible_shell_executable:

 ansible_shell_executable
-    This sets the shell the ansible controller will use on the target machine, overrides ``executable`` in :file:`ansible.cfg` which defaults to :command:`/bin/sh`.
+    This sets the shell the ansible control node will use on the target machine, overrides ``executable`` in :file:`ansible.cfg` which defaults to :command:`/bin/sh`.
 You should really only change it if is not possible to use :command:`/bin/sh` (in other words, if :command:`/bin/sh` is not installed on the target